 Yarn: Let’s Get Crafting Knitting & Crochet Acrylic DK (DK Weight #3)

-Here’s another one of our free crochet dinosaur patterns that’s made in the ragdoll style.
-The simple body shaping makes this dino resemble a cartoon.
+Here’s another one of our free dinosaur crochet patterns that’s made in the ragdoll style.
+The simple body shape makes this dino resemble a cartoon.
 That’s a real win for crocheters who are new to crocheting stuffed animals!
 And it certainly doesn’t make them any less adorable than their round counterparts.

 Designer: Spin a Yarn Crochet